jeffreykegler/personal/timeline.md

 All earlier parsers are subspecies of what he calls "the classic algorithm", so that Dijkstra's approach is new.
+The number of level of precedence is not
+"built in" into the shunting-yard algorithm.
+And the shunting-yard algorithm is more efficient than the classic approaches:
+Code size does not grow,
+and the algorithm's speed does not decrease, with the number of precedence levels.
 Dijkstra's algorithm is not a game-changer -- it has no major impact on the Operator Issue -- but it offers